The government-funded greyhound racing industry

 A taxpayer funded industry

-In FY23, $161 million of taxpayer money was given to Racing Queensland.
-This was a 50% increase in taxpayer funding over FY22.
+Effective 1 December 2022, the Queensland government announced an increase in the POCT from 15% to 20% with 80% of POCT raised given to Racing Queensland.
 This is money that could and should be used to support areas that are of critical importance to most Queenslanders: healthcare, education, infrastructure.
 But the taxpayer handouts continue.

 Ipswich Racetrack